 ASU Mid-South offers a variety of recreational sports designed to promote student participation in campus life, as well as fostering teamwork and leadership development opportunities for ASU Mid-South students.
-Recreational sports currently offered include softball, volleyball, three-on-three basketball, five-on-five basketball, soccer, and flag football, as well as several different types of events which are offered through the "Staff versus Student Series" every semester.
+Recreational sports currently offered include softball, volleyball, three-on-three basketball, five-on-five basketball, soccer, and flag football.
 Teams participate in the West Memphis Parks and Recreation League, the Arkansas Delta Intramural League (ADIL), as well as many other local, regional and state associational events.
 Most activities are open to both men and women.

 The student lounge area in the University Center is open daily and avails students to a host of entertainment options including video games, table tennis and various board games.
-Information about fees, schedules, eligibility, and competition rules is available from the Student Life Office.